 Abnormal uterine bleeding is more than just a minor nuisance.
 Heavy or unpredictable bleeding can cause minor embarrassment or major complications, even in young women who are otherwise healthy.
-Some women become anemia from chronic blood loss, to the point of needing a transfusion.
+Some women develop anemia from chronic blood loss, to the point of needing a transfusion.
 Often abnormal bleeding is associated with severe cramping or pain that can become disabling, interfering with normal daily activities.

-Indicated tests may include a pelvic examination, pregnancy testing, cervical cultures, blood testing for hormone levels, thyroid, clotting studies and testing for anemia.
+Indicated tests may include a pelvic examination, pregnancy testing, cervical cultures, blood testing for hormone levels, thyroid levels, clotting studies and testing for anemia.
 An ultrasound may be needed to evaluate for uterine masses, ovarian cysts, or a thickened lining of the uterus.
 Some women need a biopsy of the uterus, or a hysteroscopy procedure to visualize the lining of the uterus and take directed biopsies.

 Treatment may include

-3. Medications that affect blood clotting in the uterus reducing the monthly flow of blood.
+Medications that affect blood clotting in the uterus reducing the monthly flow of blood.

-4. Merina, an IUD that delivers progesterone, a uterus stabilizing hormone directly to the uterine lining.
+An IUD that delivers progesterone, a uterus stabilizing hormone directly to the uterine lining.

-7. Hysterectomy for severe cases that do not respond to other treatments.
+Hysterectomy for severe cases that do not respond to other treatments.

 All of these treatments except for the endometrial ablation or hysterectomy are available at this office.
 If hysterectomy or an ablation are recommended, you will be referred to a physician who can give you a safe and positive experience given your history and preferences.